daniel-schroeder-dev/cwhq-code-challenge-questions/questions/exercise-outline.md

 ## Exercise 21 - Project 4

+### Ideas

-> At some point, encourage kids to create a folder/`main.py` file for each exercise.
+- At some point, encourage kids to create a folder/`main.py` file for each exercise.
+    - They can submit this along with their work so other students can see the running project.
+- Add docs links to all exercises so students have additional hints.
+- Add links to a running version of all exercises with output so students can poke it while working.